Are you Shocked by Hawaii’s High Cost of Living?

 How home expenses affect the cost of living in Hawaii

 Of course the main issue factoring into the high cost of living in Hawaii is the cost of housing – owning and renting homes.
-As of January 2021 the median price for a single family home in Hawaii was $885K.
-Condos are selling at a median of $454K.

 The reason land and homes are so expensive is simple supply and demand economics.
 With the rugged terrain there is a lot of land it isn’t possible to build on.
 Most of the land in Hawaii is prohibited from being built on.
 Only a very small percentage of our total land mass is zoned for housing and there are a lot of people (like you!) that want to live here.
 High demand and limited supply drives prices up.